-- Students enrolled in a class that meets 3 times a week are dropped after missing 9 classes.
+- Students enrolled in a class that meets 3 times a week may be dropped after nine absences.

-- Students enrolled in a class that meets 2 times a week are dropped after 6 absences
+- Students enrolled in a class that meets 2 times a week may be dropped after six absences.

-- Absences due to health reasons will be excused.
+- Absences due to health or disability related causes may be excused.

-- Consideration and exceptions to the drop policy may be made in extenuating circumstances, on consultation with the Executive Head
+- Consideration and exceptions to the drop policy may be made in extenuating circumstances, in consultation with the APE Instructor.

 Adapted Physical Education students must park their vehicles in the college parking lots.
 The most convenient location is Lot 'C,' on the east side of campus off Stelling Road, near the entrance to the pool and Physical Education complex.

-Students with disabilities may park in any staff parking space on campus only if they display either
+Students with disabilities may park in any staff parking space on-campus only if they display either a:

-- a De Anza College 'D' parking permit issued from the Disability Support Services' office
+- De Anza College 'D' parking permit issued through the Disability Support Services' office

-- a California State Department of Motor Vehicle state-issued Disabled Person (DP) "plate" or "placard."
+- California State Department of Motor Vehicle state-issued Disabled Person (DP) "plate" or "placard."

 The extra-wide 'handicapped' stalls should be reserved for students who use wheelchairs.